Alsea Indian Language (Yaquina, Yakona, Alcea, Alse)

 and Coos, and some linguists consider all these languages part of a broader

 Penutian language family.

-Names: The name Alsea comes from the word for the tribe in the neighboring Tillamook language.
+Names: The name Alsea comes from the word for the tribe in the neighboring Coos language.
 Their

 name for themselves in their own language was Wusi or Wusitslum.
 Wusi and Yaquina were native placenames

-in Alsea-Yaquina language, which were then used as names for the two bands.
+in the Alsea-Yaquina language, which were then used as names for the two bands and their languages.

-Spelling variants of these tribal names include Alseya, Alsiya, Alséya, Alse,
+Spelling variants of these tribal names include Alsiiya, Alsíiya, Alseya, Alsiya, Alséya, Aleya, Alse,

-Älsé, Alsi, Alcea, Alsean; Yakwina, Yakona, Yakon, Iakon, Yakonan; and Wusin.
+Älsé, Alsi, Alcea, Alsean; Yakwina, Yakona, Yacona, Yakon, Iakon, Yakonan, Yaquuna, Yuquuna; and Wusin.

 Our list of vocabulary words in the Alsea language, with comparison to words in other Penutian languages.